UpKeep started with seven disparate WordPress sites; now, they have a single, unified web experience. Read how it was done.

 Optimized images across the website using Gatsby’s image component.
 Reducing image file size is the lowest-hanging fruit when it comes to page load optimizations.

 Improved page load speeds by implementing “facades” for all embedded videos.
-Facades are images that look like videos.
-Once the image is clicked, then only does the video load.
+Facades are images that look like videos- but only once the image is clicked does the video load.

 Implemented lazy loading for all images throughout the site.
 Lazy-loading improves site speed by deferring images until within view.